1) In Sanskrit, the word swastika is a combination of ‘su’ (meaning ‘good’) and ‘asti’ (meaning ‘to exist’)

 Prior to its appropriation by the Nazis, swastikas appeared on Coca-cola and beer bottles.
 The Boy Scouts in the US and other scouting groups in Europe used swastikas on badges.
 To this day, there is a town of Swastika, Ontario, Canada, founded in 1908.
 The US Army’s 45th infantry division used it as a sleeve insignia during the 1920s up until the rise of the Nazis (pictured above, lower right).
 The UK’s Royal Air Force had it on planes up until 1939.

-8) The Nazis appropriated the swastika to represent their notion of Aryan identity.
+8) The Nazis used the hakenkreuz to represent their notion of Aryan identity.
 Where they miserably failed is in their understanding of the meaning of the Sanskrit term ‘aryan’

 Rooted in the now disproven Aryan Invasion Theory, the Nazi usage imagines that there was a “master race” or group of people known as the Aryans, some of whom physically invaded the Indian subcontinent.
 In reality, the word aryan means ‘noble’ and refers to the conduct of people.
 Recent genetic evidence shows that any mass migrations of peoples into India occurred well before the time period proposed by the Aryan Invasion or Aryan Migration theories.
 Furthermore, there is no traditional understanding or evidence of any invasion of outside people during this time period supported by India’s sacred or historic texts.
 The Nazis called their emblem hazenkreuz, which was incorrectly translated to the Sanskrit word “swastika” rather than “hooked cross’ in English translations of Mein Kampf.

 9) After the horrors committed by the Nazis, there has been a justifiable revulsion to Nazi symbolism, including the Nazi presentation of its emblem